 |CHCLAH005||Incorporate lifespan development and sociological concepts into leisure and health programming|

 |CHCPAL001||Deliver care services using a palliative care approach|

 |CHCMHS001||Work with people with mental health issues|

 |CHCAGE005||Provide support to people living with dementia|

 Fees and Funding,

-Please see below for our fee for service and funded pricing for our Certificate III in Individual Support.
+Please see below for our fee for service and funded pricing for our Certificate IV in Leisure and Health.

 Fee for Service (FFS): $3,950